canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ### You will only need

+- Ubuntu with MicroK8s
+- a Charmed Kubernetes deployment
-- Multipass [for Windows](6https://ubuntu.com/blog/kubernetes-on-windows-how-to-set-up) or [Mac](https://tutorials.ubuntu.com/tutorial/install-microk8s-on-mac-os#0) if using [MicroK8s](https://tutorials.ubuntu.com/tutorial/install-a-local-kubernetes-with-microk8s#0)
+- or Multipass [for Windows](6https://ubuntu.com/blog/kubernetes-on-windows-how-to-set-up) or [Mac](https://tutorials.ubuntu.com/tutorial/install-microk8s-on-mac-os#0) if using [MicroK8s](https://tutorials.ubuntu.com/tutorial/install-a-local-kubernetes-with-microk8s#0)
-- or a Charmed Kubernetes deployment

 ## Installing StorageOS
+Duration: 2

 Make sure that your kubernetes-master is configured to allow privileged.